 It doesn’t matter that much about a coach’s work experience.
 It could actually be problematic if a coach has a background similar to the client.
 If they know your industry and job designation well, it may be challenging to hold off from becoming a teacher or be in boss mode.

 The key is that a coach helps you unlock your inner capabilities, develop your awareness of self and understands how to self-diagnose and self-solve the situations you meet in life.
 They are there to support you to become a more active learner, to deepen your complexity of thought.

-A coaching conversation may be initiated because someone is preparing for a new role, wants to drive change, become a better manager, learn to interact with people more effectively and work toward realising their full potential within the organisation.
+A coaching conversation may be initiated because someone is preparing for a new role, wants to drive change, become a better manager, learn to interact with people more effectively and work toward realizing their full potential within the organization.

 The sessions are relatively short, lasting about 45 to 60 minutes long via video or in-person.
 Face-to-face sessions are more typically 60 to 90 minutes in duration.
 Sessions are made about twice a month online.
 Face to face is primarily monthly.
 The video sessions are unlimited and you can have as many as you desire.

-A global bank issued a challenge to Ezra to help develop more coach-like behaviours within its leadership teams to drive accountability and creativity.
-Ezra, along with the firm, launched a three-month programme with around 900 participants across China, Hong Kong, Singapore, the U.K., the United States and Australia.
-Participants received unlimited coaching and practised their own coaching skills with 20-minute conversations with their direct reports.
-The reports then gave feedback on how well their managers adopted coach-like behaviours.
+A global bank issued a challenge to EZRA to help develop more coach-like behaviors within its leadership teams to drive accountability and creativity.
+EZRA, along with the firm, launched a three-month program with around 900 participants across China, Hong Kong, Singapore, the U.K., the United States and Australia.
+Participants received unlimited coaching and practiced their own coaching skills with 20-minute conversations with their direct reports.
+The reports then gave feedback on how well their managers adopted coach-like behaviors.

-In the two regions Ezra ran the pilots, the client undertook 360-degree surveys before and after the programme and tracked KPI data.
+In the two regions EZRA ran the pilots, the client undertook 360-degree surveys before and after the program and tracked KPI data.
 Participants felt 40% more confident in coaching their team.
 Line managers saw an 80% increase in coaching skills amongst the participants.